 - Avoid planting trees near the pipes as their roots may cause the pipes to break.

-When dealing with a sewage backup, it's always best to call in the professionals.
-There are some steps that you can take to ensure everyone's safety and to begin the cleaning process, but leave it to the professionals to come in and get the job done correctly and safely.
+When dealing with a sewage backup, it's always best to call in professionals.
+There are some steps that you can take to ensure everyone's safety and to begin clean up after sewer backup, but leave it to the professionals to come in and get the job done correctly and safely.

 Here at Fischer Plumbing, we'll take on the job while giving you peace of mind knowing it's being done properly.